quixio/quix-streams/docs/subscribe.md

 If the properties of a stream are changed, the consumer can detect this and handle it using the `on_changed` method.

-You can write the handler:
+You can write the handler as follows:

 === "Python"